isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 <div id="1D" style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">☐  <i><b>D) Monitor COVID-19 Status, and Check Eligibility for Recovered Protocol if Tested Positive</b></i></div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
 <p style="line-height:1.35;font-size:18px; margin-top: 20px;">Monitor your health status.
-Travellers are advised to defer travel if they have onset of COVID-19 symptoms (e.g. fever, cough, runny nose, sore throat, loss of taste or smell) within the last 7 days before departure.</p>
+Travellers are advised to defer travel if the time of COVID-19 symptom onset (e.g. fever, cough, runny nose, sore throat, loss of taste or smell) starts in any of the last 7 days before departure.</p>
 <p style="line-height:1.35;font-size:18px; margin-top: 20px;">If you have recently recovered from COVID-19 within the last 90 days before departure:</p>
 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type: disc;">
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Entry approval requirements (Stage 1A, 1C) still apply.</li>
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Use this <a href="https://go.gov.sg/recovered-traveller-checker" target="_blank">self-checker tool</a> to determine if you are eligible for the <a target="_blank" href="/vaccinated-recovered">Vaccinated-Recovered Traveller Protocol.
 If eligible, refer to details of the Vaccinated-Recovered Traveller Protocol instead</a> for details on documentation and administrative requirements, and ignore the remaining stages of this checklist.</li>
 </ol>
-<p style="font-size:18px;line-height:1.35;">Any of the documentation (see A and B below) is acceptable as proof of recovery from COVID-19, as long as it:</p>
+<p style="font-size:18px;line-height:1.35;">Documents A or B, below, is accepted as proof of recovery from COVID-19, as long as it:</p>
 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Is not a handwritten document;</li>
-<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Is in English (or accompanied with an English translation);</li>
+<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Is in English or accompanied with an English translation;</li>
 <li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and</li>
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Reflects the date and result of the COVID-19 test.</li>
 </ol>